-- the sheathing boards and basecoat have a high resistance to water absorption if wetted.
+- the basecoat has a high resistance to water absorption if wetted.
 The System finish layer is water repellent; - the System has a low propensity for water absorption by capillary action after hygrothermal conditioning in accordance with ETAG 004.

 The insulation base track shall have a minimum open area of 600 mm2/linear metre run of wall to allow any residual trapped moisture from construction to escape.
 The openings in the insulation base track shall be small enough to prevent the ingress of birds, animals or small insects and must be kept free of obstructions.